 Parvo is a very scary disease.
 Protecting your puppy from it may appear like a very arduous task.
 Focus on disinfecting the puppy's living quarters carefully if the home has a history of other dogs affected by Parvo and learn more about this disease.
 Knowledge is power and it is like winning already half the battle.
 Please be responsible and vaccinate your puppy against infectious disease.

-Disclaimer: this article is not to be used as a substitute for veterinary advice.
+This article is not to be used as a substitute for veterinary advice.
 Also, this article may not be up-to-date with the latest products and methods to eradicate parvo.
-If your puppy or dog has parvo consult with your vet and inquire about the latest products and techniques to kill the virus. by reading this article, you accept this disclaimer.
+If your puppy or dog has parvo consult with your vet and inquire about the latest products and techniques to kill the virus.

 Parvo is a devestating disease that affects in particular puppies.
 A puppy affected with Parvo has slight chances of survival.
 The consistent vomiting and diarrhea will take a toll for the worse on a puppy with an already vulnerable immune system....